Mill Hill Primary Academy

 Having identified needs, we seek to match provision to need.
 We monitor the impact of interventions through regular meetings and tracking of pupil progress.
 The Principal reports this information to governors.

 We have our Behaviour for Learning and Life programme to track behaviour across the school.
 Our system runs consistently across the school and allows all staff to track any pupil falling below a level 2.
-The school uses Cpoms to record incidents of level 3 or level 4 behaviour.
+The school uses Cpoms to record red and amber incidents.
 This allows a quick response from the SLT of the school and an intervention put in place as needed.
 Parents can be immediately informed of any behaviour causing concerns.

 Our pupil tracking system together with the provision maps and Special Needs Register ensures staff and governors have the information they need to monitor pupil progress.
 “All classes carry out a key group analysis which will provide an overview and enable detailed monitoring.”